 There was other challenges as well.
 RTA (Ready-To-Assemble) furniture is universally perceived as lower quality and lower priced.
 The primary appeal of RTA furniture was that it was cheaper than "normal" furniture.

 In contrast the high quality self-assembly furniture introduced by Simplicity Sofas actually cost more to build than conventional sofas with similar quality.

 From the very beginning furniture retailers completely rejected the idea.
 They were certain that consumers would never accept high priced sofas that required assembly.
 Simplicity Sofas had no other option than to sell its furniture directly to consumers.

 Opening the new factory just as the Recession took hold added an additional challenge.
 The furniture industry was one of the hardest hit sectors of the economy.
 40% of American furniture manufacturers closed down from 2007 through 2010.
+During that same period Simplicity Sofas grew from $0 to $700,000 annually.

-Simplicity Sofas grew rapidly throughout the Recession.
 Less than three years after opening, the company had outgrown its original factory and moved production to a larger manufacturing facility nearby.

 Some of the company’s milestones include:

 • The introduction of a new patented design for sectionals.
 These sectionals fit through narrow entranceways as small as 8” in width and are available in dozens of different configurations and sizes.